Expert tips to ensure your child’s all-round development

 • Mental/Cognitive development: Mental/Cognitive development:

-Mental or Cognitive development in infants basically implies sharpening of various abilities.
+Mental or Cognitive development in babies basically implies sharpening of various abilities.
 These include attentiveness, perception, observation, imagination, remembrance, thinking, problem solving, intellectual and linguistic development.
 2

 Developmental theorist, Piaget puts forth that newborns interact with their environment in a reflexive manner where they follow their instinct.
 Goal-directed behaviour and achieving an understanding of the phenomenon of object permanence are 2 important milestones of cognitive development in infancy.3 Goal directed behaviour is when the baby thinks about what and how a desired result needs to be achieved and taking an action to get it.
 Meanwhile, objective perception is the ability to understand that things exist even if they are not visible.
 Here’s how babies develop cognitive skills during infancy:

-- o Infants react to light, sound and temperature.
+- o Babies react to light, sound and temperature.

 - o Babies can imitate, discriminate and recognise to some extent from the age of 1.
 Piaget has also spoken about a sensory-motor period where the infant is trying to find physical satisfaction based on sensory experience.